wp-media/wp-rocket/README.md

 To install it as a plugin:

-1. Download the archive of the latest [stable release](https://github.com/Prospress/action-scheduler/releases)
+1. Download the .zip archive of the latest [stable release](https://github.com/Prospress/action-scheduler/releases)
 1. Go to the **Plugins > Add New > Upload** administration screen on your WordPress site
 1. Select the archive file you just downloaded
 1. Click **Install Now**